 A media liability release form is a legally binding document.
-Its role is to authorize any party to the process, reuse, edit capture, record, or print contents of an individual.
+Its role is to authorize any party to process, reuse, edit, capture, record, or print the contents of an individual.
 The form also lets the signees know the dangers and implications of their actions.
 In the event of a legal tussle, the form absolves the issuer from any liability or punitive actions.
 The recipient could be any celebrity or person who took part in an event or photoshoot.
 It is him who surrenders the rights to a photographer or a company or media publisher to use these photos, and videos for commercial use.
 A signee, on the other hand, is the person or company which takes over the rights to make use of the photos for commercial gain.

 What is the Meaning of Media Liability Release?

 Media liability release is an official statement that announces the authorization of the signee to engage in the production of media content.
 It also spells out the various terms and conditions that the said signee has to uphold and adhere to in the course of so doing.

 What are Media Liability Release Form Used For?